telerik/ajax-docs/controls/scheduler/how-to/hide-the-delete-button-of-appointments.md

 ---
 title: Hide the Delete Button of Appointments
-page_title: Hide the Delete Button of Appointments | RadScheduler for ASP.NET AJAX Documentation
+page_title: Hide the Delete Button of Appointments - RadScheduler
-description: Hide the Delete Button of Appointments
+description: Check our Web Forms article about Hide the Delete Button of Appointments.
 slug: scheduler/how-to/hide-the-delete-button-of-appointments
 tags: hide,the,delete,button,of,appointments
 published: True